gwilken/ariadne-io/README.md

 Live version: [rednightsky.com](http://www.rednightsky.com)

 The subject of our experiments in IoT: A 1975 Yankee 30 MKIII.
-Wifi was spotty back then.
 ![ariadne](/public/images/IMG_0294.jpg)

 ## The Components